Sonib 200 mg (Sorafenib Tosylate)

 WeChat QR code to buy online

-Sonib 200 mg (Sorafenib Tosylate) is an oral oncology formulation that has been used in clinical settings for managing certain advanced cancers such as liver, kidney, and thyroid malignancies.
-As a targeted therapy, it works by inhibiting tumor growth and angiogenesis in the cancer cells and helps further growth of tumor.
+Sonib 200 mg is an oral oncology formulation containing Sorafenib Tosylate, a multi-kinase inhibitor.
+As a leading targeted therapy, it is used in clinical settings to manage advanced liver, kidney, and thyroid malignancies.
+It works by inhibiting tumor growth and angiogenesis (new blood vessel formation) in cancer cells, helping to control further tumor progression.

-It is manufactured by Drug International Ltd and can access this globally through Onus Pharma, a trusted supplier for oncology medication.
+Manufactured by Drug International Ltd, Sonib 200 mg is globally accessible through Onus Pharma, a trusted supplier for oncology medication.

 What is Sonib 200 mg (Sorafenib Tosylate) used for?

-Sonib 200 mg (Sorafenib Tosylate) may be prescribed for patients diagnosed with the following conditions.
+Sonib 200 mg (Sorafenib Tosylate) may be prescribed for patients diagnosed with the following advanced conditions:

-• Patients with advanced kidney cancer which has been spread to the other parts of the body.
+• Advanced Renal Cell Carcinoma (RCC): For advanced kidney cancer that has spread to other parts of the body.

 How does Sonib 200 mg tablet work in cancer treatment?